 - Period Poverty for KS3-5

-We also have a resources box, videos and printed materials to make these lessons as interactive and engaging as possible!
+We have a resources box, videos and printed materials to make these lessons as interactive and engaging as possible!

 DON’T SCHOOLS ALREADY TEACH PUPILS ABOUT PERIODS?

 You would have hoped so!
 Unfortunately the prevalent stigma and misunderstandings around periods highlight that:

 a) periods are not covered in enough depth in schools

 b) boys are often left out of the discussion

 c) it is rare to talk about unconventional products or product disposal

 d) period product advertising needs a serious revamp!

 (In 2017 Bodyform hit the headlines when they depicted period blood as RED rather than BLUE, like most other ads!
 We find this absurd!)